earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 ##Chapter 2.
 Anthropology and Method

 ###Ethics as first philosophy
 Following René Descartes and the subjective turn in philosophy, it has become usual to regard epistemology as the “first philosophy.”
 This is evident in the very title of Descartes’ most famous work: _Meditations on First Philosophy In Which the Existence of God and the Distinction between the Soul and the Body are Demonstrated_.
-Whatever else Descartes though of himself as doing in his _Meditations_, it was clear that the bulk of his project consisted in applying the epistemology he had set out in the _Discourse on Method_.
-This methodological assumption of Descartes continues to have influence far beyond the small circle of those who accept his arguments for God or mind-body dualism.
-Thus it is widely taken for granted that a proper investigation into the nature of a particular discipline such as aesthetics must begin with an investigation into what Kant calls “the condition of the very possibility” of the discipline as a science.
+Whatever else Descartes though of himself as doing in his _Meditations_, it was clear that the bulk of his project consisted in applying the epistemology he had previously set out in the _Discourse on Method_.
+This methodological assumption of Descartes continues to have an influence far beyond the small circle of those who accept his arguments for God or mind-body dualism.
+It is widely taken for granted that a proper investigation into the nature of a particular discipline such as aesthetics must begin with an investigation into what Kant calls “the condition of the very possibility” of the discipline as a science.
 However, as natural as this starting point may seem, it is a historical aberration.
 Within the Western tradition the term “first philosophy” was originally coined by Aristotle to refer to the discipline now known as metaphysics.
 Hence it was widely accepted that an investigation into the nature of a discipline as a science could only be conducted once the _objects_ of that discipline had been properly categorized.

-In addition to these two approaches which can be broadly said to characterize ancient and modern first philosophy in the West, there is another tradition in the East of taking practical concerns as having primary significance.
-For classical Indian philosophers (_āstika_ and _nāstika_ alike), the primary questions to be resolved were soteriological, and out of these answers flowed quite sophisticated metaphysical, logical, and epistemic systems.
-However, for the ancient Chinese and the civilizations they influenced, the first questions to be resolved were ethical or political.
-For example, when Xunzi writes on _zhengming_ [正名][ch] (using language properly), he does so not from the metaphysical standpoint of Socrates, who worries that his definitions conform to the eternal Forms, nor from the epistemic standpoint of David Hume, who traces ideas back to their original impressions, but from the standpoint of the socio-political effects certain patterns of usage will have within society.
+In addition to these two approaches---which broadly speaking can be to characterize ancient and modern first philosophy in the West---there is another tradition in the East of taking practical concerns as having primary significance.
+For classical Indian philosophers (_āstika_ and _nāstika_ alike), the first questions to be resolved were soteriological, and out of these answers flowed quite sophisticated metaphysical, logical, and epistemic systems.
+For the ancient Chinese and the cultures they influenced, the first questions to be resolved were ethical or political.
+For example, when Xunzi writes on _zhengming_ [正名][ch] (using language properly), he does so not from the metaphysical standpoint of Socrates, who worries that his definitions conform to the eternal Forms, nor from the epistemological standpoint of David Hume, who traces ideas back to their original impressions, but from the standpoint of the socio-political effects certain patterns of usage will have within society.

 Turning then to the question of aesthetics, how should we begin our investigation?
-We might begin by relating aesthetics to knowledge and the question of how we as subjects obtain knowledge of it.
-We might begin by relating aesthetics to its objects and contrast the internal objects of experience with external objects of the world.
-We might begin by attempting to relate aesthetics to a larger soteriological or politico-ethical project.
+In a modernist project, we might begin by relating aesthetics to knowledge and the question of how we as subjects obtain knowledge of it.
+In a more classical vein, we might begin by relating aesthetics to its objects and contrast the internal objects of experience with external objects of the world.
+Or perhaps we might begin by attempting to relate aesthetics to a larger soteriological or politico-ethical project.
 Of course, whichever approach we choose to employ to describe aesthetics will by necessity be “impure” and contain elements of the other approaches.
 However, I will argue that Watsuji Tetsurō was right to suggest that our first philosophy must be _ningen no gaku to shite no rinrigaku_ [人間の学としての倫理学][ja]--“the study of ethics as the study of human beings.”
-This approach retains the subjective turn’s focus on the human being as the starting point of inquiry, but at the same time, it suggests that we understand humankind not only as “the rational animal” and “the political animal” but also as “the ethical animal,” because human beings must be understood through their communities as well as through individuals.

-Practice vs. Theory.
-Practice is the first wrung on the ladder.

-Logic as first philosophy,
+The approach I will be advocating retains the modern subjective turn’s focus on the human being as the starting point of inquiry, but at the same time, it suggests that we understand humankind not only as “the rational animal” or “the political animal” but also as “the moral animal,” because human beings must be understood both through their communities and through the individuals in those communities.
+In a sense, accounts of human beings as the rational animal or the political animal are ultimately also accounts for human beings as the moral animal.
+As rational, we give accounts to one another, and these accounts we give are expected to be truthful ones because of our nature as moral.
+As political, we live together in community, and what makes this life possible are the moral virtues of humankind.
+The advantage of the approach that begins with ethics as its root is that it retains the practical dimension of aesthetics as its basis.
+We engage in aesthetic practices together for purposes both communal and individual.
+Without beginning from a basis in practice, one would lack the data necessary to classify the objects of aesthetic inquiry, since it through practice that we come to discriminate among those objects.
+Hence a metaphysical approach to first philosophy must nevertheless be backstopped through practice.
+Similarly, without beginning from a basis in practice, it would be impossible to determine how aesthetic knowledge is created, since it through practice that we recognize together what counts as having justified our true beliefs.
+Hence an epistemological approach to first philosophy will also ground out in a certain sense in an account of what justifies us to others when we make knowledge claims.
+Accounts of practice and justification are, of course, questions that fall under the domain of ethics.

-Suppose, for example, that a critic insists that logic, not ethics, is philosophically prior.
+Suppose, however, that a critic insists that logic, not ethics, is philosophically prior.
 Surprisingly, this critic will find an implicit opponent in Aristotle, whose defense of the law of non-contradiction ultimately grounds out in the concerns of the community:

 > There are some who, as we said, both themselves assert that it is possible for the same thing to be and not to be, and say that people can judge this to be the case.
 And among others many writers about nature use this language.
 But we have now posited that it is impossible for anything at the same time to be and not to be, and by this means have shown that this is the most indisputable of all principles.---Some indeed demand that even this shall be demonstrated, but this they do through want of education, for not to know of what things one should demand demonstration, and of what one should not, argues want of education.
 For it is impossible that there should be demonstration of absolutely everything (there would be an infinite regress, so that there would still be no demonstration); but if there are things of which one should not demand demonstration, these persons could not say what principle they maintain to be more self-evident than the present one.
 >